-Our company is constantly getting requests from the existing businesses and market newcomers.
-Based on our experience, we prefer to start the negotiations with an RFP.
+Our company is constantly getting requests from existing businesses and market newcomers.
+Based on our experience, we prefer to start the negotiations with a mobile app RFP.
 Why?
 The answer is quite simple.
 On the one hand, it’s thorough enough to give us a good understanding of the business and its needs.
 On the other hand, it gives us some room to be creative and show our expertise.

-Often companies use RFPs as a tool to increase the competition between the vendors in order to get the lowest price.
+Often companies use a Request for Proposal as a tool to increase the competition between the vendors in order to get the lowest price.
 But this is not the real goal and value of this document.
-The most precious thing you will get is a possibility to compare all potential vendors in terms of value, price, and expertise.
+The most precious thing you will get is the possibility to compare all potential vendors in terms of value, price, and expertise.

-The RFP process improves the overall quality of your search and your purchase decisions.
+The mobile app RFP process improves the overall quality of your search and your purchase decisions.
 It guarantees that you and potential vendors are on the same page.

 By investing enough time and effort into creating the RFP, you increase the chances of getting more qualitative responses.
-As your decision will be based on these responses, the whole project’s success will depend on the RFP.
+As your decision will be based on these responses, the success of the entire app development project will depend on the RFP.

 How to Write a Mobile App RFP?

-An RFP can be written by a business analyst, product owner, or product manager.
+A Request for Proposal can be written by a business analyst, product owner, or product manager.
 It doesn’t matter what the title of this person is.
-It is more important that this person has a deep understanding of the project.
-It’s a good idea to involve into the process the department that will use the service or will be responsible for it.
+It is more important that this person has a deep understanding of the mobile app development project.
+It’s a good idea to involve in the process the department that will use the service or will be responsible for it.

-If there is a technical department in your company, create the document along with the developers.
+If there is a technical department in your company, write an RFP along with the developers.
 If no one in the team is well-versed in technology — that is no problem.
 Just notify the vendors about this in the Technical requirements chapter.